parodos-dev/parodos/workflow-examples/README.md

 Let's review the Workflows and their WorkflowCheckers.

 The concept of an Assessment Workflow is introduced in this configuration.
-This is specific WorkflowType that runs it's execution logic and returns WorkflowOptions.
+This specific WorkflowType runs its execution logic and returns WorkflowOptions.
 A WorkflowOption provides a description of a Workflow and is useful when creating a UI that provides Users with a choice of which workflow to run.

-When defining a AssessmentTask, one or more WorkflowOption have to be supplied to the Task.
+When defining an AssessmentTask, one or more WorkflowOption have to be supplied to the Task.
 In the execution logic it will determine which (if any) of these Options can be returned.
 The WorkflowOptions wrapper contains some groupings to place Workflow options that are IDP (internal developer platform) specific (ie: upgrading, migrating, onboarding workflows).